 This article is part 2 of a series with the goal of educating you, the Self-Directed IRA LLC investor, on how to successfully invest & avoid triggering prohibited transactions.

-Try to think of prohibited transactions as the sharks circling you and your state of the art Self-Directed IRA LLC investment vehicle (or should I say boat?)
+Try to think of prohibited transactions as the sharks circling you and your state of the art Self-Directed IRA LLC investment boat.

 The prohibited transaction rules are extensive, and the penalties even more so.
 Penalties for triggering a prohibited transaction range from excise taxes to instant dismantlement of your IRA plus fines.
 (Can you say "ouch" ?)